Corralejo surf

 We think Corralejo is best viewed as a gateway to the whole of the island of Fuerteventura.
-Yes, there are surf spots right on the doorstep, but it would be a shame not to pack up the board and venture out to everything else that’s on offer here (it’s one of the best Canaries for wave riding, no questions).
+Yes, there are surf spots right on the doorstep, but it would be a shame not to pack up the board and venture out west and south to everything else that’s on offer here.

-The Corralejo surf options that are within reach of the town are the mainstay breaks of the Fuerta east coast.
-They string along miles and miles of beachfront within the jaw-dropping Corralejo Natural Park.
-The locals call this area the Grandes Playas and it’s riddled with fun beach breaks and little reef point breaks to suit a mix of levels.
+The surf options that are within reach of the town are the mainstay breaks of the Fuerta east coast.
+They string along miles and miles of beachfront within the jaw-dropping Corralejo Natural Park (the locals call that the Grandes Playa), but also break on reefs just beside the local harbor.

-Atlantic weather systems dictate that N-NE winds are the best on Corralejo’s corner of the island, which predominantly swing by in the summer months.
-If you’re holidaying between May and August, that could mean flat days.
-Don’t despair.
-El Cotillo – out on the west side of the isle – and the separate Isla de Lobos have more consistent surf.
-Corralejo iswithin easy reach of both by ferry or car.
+Don’t despair if that happens, though, for El Cotillo – out on the west side of the isle – and the separate Isla de Lobos have more consistent surf where offshores are at opposite angles.
+Corralejo is within easy reach of both by ferry or car.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!